JoshPennPierson/Zooming-with-Target-Focus/README.md

 1) Find the proportional position of the object.
 2) Apply zoom to view.
-3) Set view x and y coordinates such that the proportional positioning is maintained for the object.
+3) Set the view x and y origin coordinates such that the proportional positioning is maintained for the object.

 ![Example](https://github.com/BflySamurai/Zooming-with-Target-Focus/blob/master/Graphics/Zooming_with_Target_Focus_0.png?raw=true "Example")